Felix Nmecha: Wolfsburg

 Nmecha joined VfL Wolfsburg after leaving Manchester City, shortly after his brother Lukas made the same move.
 In his two seasons at the club, he played 50 competitive matches, including two Champions League games during the 2021–22 season, and scored three goals during his second season in Bundesliga, in which he netted a brace against Bochum in a 4–0 win.

 Borussia Dortmund

 On 3 July 2023, Nmecha signed for Borussia Dortmund on a five-year contract.
 His transfer was controversial for Dortmund's supporters due to comments and social media posts made in the past by Nmecha which were regarded as homophobic and transphobic.
+This included one instance in which Nmecha associated the term "pride" with the devil.
 On 25 October 2023, he scored his first goal for Dortmund in a 1–0 away victory against Newcastle United at St James' Park in the Champions League, which was also his first goal in the competition.